-1.2.
-Priority dates and credits.
+1.3.
+Priority dates; credits; new analyses.
 On 20 March 2012 we publicly announced the trouble with the standard AES conjectures; on 17 April 2012 we publicly announced the trouble with the standard NIST P-256, DSA-3072, and RSA-3072 conjectures.
 The low-probability case of the AES trouble was observed independently by Koblitz and Menezes and announced earlier in March 2012; further credits to Koblitz and Menezes appear below.
 We are not aware of previous publications disputing the standard concrete-security conjectures.

-Our attacks on AES, NIST P-256, DSA-3072, and RSA-3072 use many standard cryptanalytic techniques cited in Sections 3, 4, 5, and 6.
-We introduce new cost analyses in all four sections, and new algorithm improvements in Sections 4, 5, and 6; our improvements are critical for beating $2^{128}$ in Section 6.
-In Sections 3, 4, and 5 the standard techniques were already adequate to (heuristically) disprove the standard $2^{128}$ concrete-security conjectures, but as far as we know we were the first to point out these contradictions.
+Our attacks on AES, NIST P-256, DSA-3072, and RSA-3072 use many standard cryptanalytic techniques cited in Sections 2, 3, 4, and 5.
+We introduce new cost analyses in all four sections, and new algorithm improvements in Sections 3, 4, and 5; our improvements are critical for beating 2^{128} in Section 5.
+In Sections 2, 3, and 4 the standard techniques were already adequate to (heuristically) disprove the standard 2^{128} concrete-security conjectures, but as far as we know we were the first to point out these contradictions.
 We do not think the contradictions were obvious; in many cases the standard techniques were published decades before the conjectures!

-This paper was triggered by a 23 February 2012 paper [32], in which Koblitz and Menezes objected to the non-constructive nature of Bellare's security proof [2] for NMAC.
+This paper was triggered by a 23 February 2012 paper [47], in which Koblitz and Menezes objected to the non-constructive nature of Bellare's security proof [5] for NMAC.
 The security theorem states a quantitative relationship between the standard-definition-insecurity of NMAC-h and the standard-definition-insecurity of h: the existence of a fast attack on NMAC-h implies the existence of a fast attack on h.
 The objection is that the proof does not reveal a fast method to compute the second attack from the first: the proof left open the possibility that the fastest algorithm that can be found to attack NMAC-h is much faster than the fastest algorithm that can be found to attack h.

-An early-March update of [32] added weight to this objection by pointing out the (heuristic) existence of a never-to-be-found fast algorithm to attack any 128-bit function h.
-The success probability of the algorithm was only about $2^{-64}$ , but this was still enough to disprove Bellare's security conjectures.
+An early-March update of [47] added weight to this objection by pointing out the (heuristic) existence of a never-to-be-found fast algorithm to attack any 128-bit function h.
+The success probability of the algorithm was only about 2^{-64} , but this was still enough to disprove Bellare's security conjectures.
 Koblitz and Menezes commented on "how difficult it is to appreciate all the security implications of assuming that a function has prf-security even against unconstructible adversaries".

-Compared to [32], we analyze a much wider range of attacks, including higher-probability PRF attacks and attacks against various public-key systems, showing that the difficulties here go far beyond PRF security.
+Compared to [47], we analyze a much wider range of attacks, including higher-probability PRF attacks and attacks against various public-key systems, showing that the difficulties here go far beyond PRF security.
 We also show quantitative variations of the difficulties between one algorithm cost metric and another, and we raise the possibility of eliminating the difficulties by carefully selecting a cost metric.